 Action Description start Activates encoding of the video input. stop Stops (mutes) encoding of the video input. set Configures encoder video parameters.
 A series of one or more parameter=value pairs can be specified at once.
-See Parameters below. get ✔ Tip To display a summary of all the encoders in a table format, you can use videnc all get table. clear Clears the encoder's statistics. reset Resets the encoder. help Displays usage information for the videnc command.
+See Parameters below. get Displays encoder video status information.
+You can specify to display the configuration (config), stats, or all.
+Tip To display a summary of all the encoders in a table format, you can use videnc all get table. clear Clears the encoder's statistics. reset Resets the encoder. help Displays usage information for the videnc command.